 The brand quest story type works best when you can show how you do something extraordinary and different to achieve your purpose.

 Voyage and return

 Voyage and return stories are like an extended quest.
-The hero reaches their goal (the voyage), but the story continues with consequences of reaching that goal (the return).
-The return part of the story shows how the hero’s changed by achieving their goal.
+The hero reaches their goal (the voyage), but the story continues with the consequences of reaching that goal (the return).
+The return part of the story shows how the hero is changed by achieving their goal.